mseri/md2mld/README.md

 # Known issues

 Until the new odoc [fixing #141](https://github.com/ocaml/odoc/issues/141) is released, the minimal header allowed in the `md` file will be the level 3 one `###`.
+You can work around this by using the `-min-header 3` flag during the invocation of `md2mld`.